Skip to main content

 Status CodeDescription / Cause

-USER_BUSYThe called party is busy (e.g., already on another call or declined the call).
+USER_BUSYThe called party is busy (e.g., already on another call or declined).

-NO_ANSWERThe called party did not answer the call within the specified timeout period.
+NO_ANSWERThe called party did not answer within the specified timeout period.

-ORIGINATOR_CANCELThe caller (originator) hung up or cancelled the call before it could be answered.
+ORIGINATOR_CANCELThe caller cancelled the call before it was answered.

-CALL_REJECTEDThe call was explicitly rejected, potentially due to blocking rules, spam filtering, or the destination refusing the connection.
+CALL_REJECTEDThe call was explicitly rejected - possibly due to blocking rules, spam filtering, or the destination refusing the connection.

-REJECTEDA general rejection status, often occurring when the SIP endpoint refuses the incoming INVITE.
+REJECTEDGeneral rejection; the SIP endpoint refused the incoming INVITE.

-INVALID_NUMBERThe dialed number format is incorrect, invalid, or does not exist.
+INVALID_NUMBERThe dialed number format is invalid or does not exist.

-UNALLOCATED_NUMBERThe dialed number is formally valid but is not currently allocated or assigned to any active subscriber.
+UNALLOCATED_NUMBERThe dialed number is valid but not allocated to any active subscriber.

-SERVICE_UNAVAILABLEThe destination service or endpoint is temporarily completely unavailable (e.g., SIP 503 error).
+SERVICE_UNAVAILABLEThe destination service is temporarily unavailable (SIP 503).

-SERVER_ERRORAn internal server error occurred while attempting to process or route the SIP call.
+SERVER_ERRORAn internal server error occurred while processing or routing the call.

-PROTOCOL_ERRORA fundamental SIP protocol violation or malformed SIP message occurred during call setup.
+PROTOCOL_ERRORA SIP protocol violation or malformed SIP message during call setup.

-NETWORK_OUT_OF_ORDERA severe network failure prevented the call from being routed to its destination.
+NETWORK_OUT_OF_ORDERA severe network failure prevented the call from reaching its destination.

-DESTINATION_OUT_OF_ORDERThe specific destination endpoint or PBX cannot physically accept the call, often indicating an offline server.
+DESTINATION_OUT_OF_ORDERThe destination endpoint cannot accept the call, often indicating an offline server.

-SWITCH_CONGESTIONThe telephone network or SIP switch is experiencing high traffic and cannot handle the required capacity at this moment.
+SWITCH_CONGESTIONThe SIP switch is at capacity and cannot handle the request.

-UNKNOWNAn error occurred that could not be mapped to any standard SIP error or ISUP release cause code.
+UNKNOWNAn error not mapped to any standard SIP error or ISUP release cause code.

 Getting Started